RatEscapeYCC/RatEscape/README.md

 ### 3. **Bold and Italic Text**

-Text that requires emphasis should be marked with the appropriate syntax:
+Text that requires emphasis should be marked with the appropriate syntax as bold text can enhance clarity and draw attention to specific tasks or details, but LLMs generally process it as regular text, so the impact is subtle.
+It’s particularly useful for ensuring key elements are not overlooked.:
 - **Bold text**: Use `**` to mark bold text (e.g., `**Bold Text**`).
 - *Italic text*: Use `*` or `_` to mark italic text (e.g., `*Italic Text*`).